-All software functions of the xStack family of switches can be managed, configured and monitored via the embedded webbased (HTML) interface.
+All software functions of the xStack[®] DES-6500 chassis switch can be managed, configured and monitored via the embedded web-based (HTML) interface.
 The Switch can be managed from remote stations anywhere on the network through a standard browser such as Netscape Navigator/Communicator, Mozilla or Microsoft Internet Explorer.
 The browser acts as a universal access tool and can communicate directly with the Switch using the HTTP protocol.